-This Statement details John Hellins Primary School's use of Pupil Premium (and Recovery Premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details John Hellins Primary School's use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.

-It outlines our Pupil Premium Strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of Pupil premium had within our school.
+It outlines our pupil premium strategy, how we intend to spend the funding in 2022/23 and the effect that last year's spending of pupil premium had within our school.